 - Content

-Cyprus has become a popular jurisdiction for changing tax residency due to its attractive tax rates and tax treatment.
+Cyprus has become a popular jurisdiction for changing tax residency due to its attractive tax rates and tax regime.

-According to the Cyprus Tax Code, an individual can be recognized as a tax resident of Cyprus under two criteria:
+According to the Cyprus Tax Code, an individual may be recognized as a tax resident of Cyprus based on two criteria:

-- Residing in the country for at least 183 days per year is the standard criterion for most countries.
+- Residing in the country for at least 183 days per year — this is the standard criterion for most countries.

-- “60-Day Rule” – Since 2017, Cyprus has introduced a flexible rule that allows individuals to become tax residents if they spend at least 60 days per year in the country, provided they fulfill the following requirements:
+- The “60-Day Rule” — since 2017, Cyprus has introduced a flexible rule that allows individuals to become tax residents if they spend at least 60 days a year in the country, provided that they meet the following requirements:

-- The individual is not tax resident in another country.
+- The person is not a tax resident in another country.

-- The person has an economic activity or permanent residential property in Cyprus.
+- The person conducts economic activity or has permanent residential property in Cyprus.

 - The person does not spend more than 183 days in any other country during the year.